 The Bosch will deliver a whopping big 25” rip, where the DEWALT maxes out at a 16” rip.
 Again, if you like the other features of the DEWALT better than the Bosch, this larger rip capacity might not sway your buying decision one way or the other.
 Personally, i would lean towards bosch, but that’s just me.It truly is the best portable table saw on the market today.

 (Both links lead to amazon.
-I’ve been a happy customer for over a decade now.
+I’ve been a happy customer of this retailer for over a decade now.
 Their customer service is great, so i always order with confidence.
-Their prices are also pretty sweet most of the time!)
+Their prices are also pretty sweet most of the time and support is top notch!)